vivek87799/DataPreprocessingPipeline_NLP/README.md

 docker-compose build
 docker-compose up
 ```
-Now lets attach the the running containers to execute each module individually only for development and evaluation

-## Kafka Cluster
--  A zookeeper and three brokers run on separate contaniers.
-(refer kafka repo for more information for adding additional brokers)

 ## Data Extraction
 - The .tmx file is extracted and multiple worker nodes run in parallel to unwrap the src and target data and publish the data on to the kafka topic